janishutz/SimpleMediaUpscalerLite/README.md

 # Contributing
 If you have any suggestions or features you'd like to have implemented, you may either implement the feature yourself and open a pull request, or open an issue on this GitHub page.
 Both things are appreciated!
-*I am looking for somebody willing to maintain the Windows version (including installer) as I am running Linux*

 --> Follow the rules layed out in CONTRIBUTING.md
 --> We will add a linter that will then run on circleci to ensure code quality is high

 ### Current Contributers
 - simplePCBuilding (Maintainer) [Core (CLI), Docs, Website, Frontend, Linux packages]
-- ThatPlasma (Testing, Packager) [Testing, Windows Package]
+- ThatPlasma (Testing, Packager) [Testing]

 # Roadmap
 V2.0.0:
-- Migrate to Electron app
+- Migrate to Electron app -- ✅
-- Package Windows & Linux Version
+- Package Windows & Linux Version -- ✅
+- Add packaging script for Linux & Windows version -- ✅
 - Make python app CLI only -- ✅
 - Refactor backend to add plugin support -- ✅